seagle0128/.emacs.d/README.md

 1. Does Centuar Emacs support Language Server Protocol (LSP)?

-    LSP is supported and enabled by default in Centuar Emacs now.
-Please install language servers as below.
+    LSP is supported and enabled by default in Centuar Emacs now. `eglot` is the default client, and `lsp-mode` is another choice.
+Before use it you should install language servers as below.
 Use `(setq centaur-lsp nil)` to disable `LSP` if you don't like it.
     - Golang: `go get -u github.com/sourcegraph/go-langserver`
     - Python: `pip install python-language-server`
     - Ruby:  `gem install solargraph`